 In this article I will discuss research that suggests that in some of these situations, where a patient has hip, back and knee pain, the rush to surgery may be sending many patients to an inappropriate or unnecessary surgery knee replacement.

-Fixing a problem that is not there, 21 patients who were referred to knee treatments, but who in fact had a hip problem.
+A surgical recommendation for a problem that is not there.
+Twenty-one patients who were referred to knee surgery, but who in fact had a hip problem.

 If you have an MRI of your knee and it shows degenerative arthritis and you tell your doctor that your knee hurts, there is a strong possibility that you will be recommended to knee replacement.

 In a 2018 study, surgeons at the University of Florida publishing in the journal Arthroplasty today (1) suggested that patients could be getting unnecessary and unneeded knee surgery because their main problem was not what the knee MRI was revealing, but an unrecognized and misdiagnosed hip problem that was referring pain to the knee.
 Let’s read what happened to the 21 patients who were referred to knee pain treatment.